PRINTERS

 quality: Determined by the number of pins (the mechanisms

-that print the dots), it can vary from 9 to 24.
+that print the dots), it can vary from 9, 18 or 24 pins.
 The best dot-matrix

 printers (24 pins) can produce near letter-quality type, although